 Megan's Law is the common term for state laws that create and maintain a sex offender registry that makes information on registered sex offenders available to the public.
-Federal law also requires convicted sex offenders (where the victim is a minor) to contact local police of changes of address or employment after release from prison or a psychiatric facility.
-The extent of which information is publicly available is determined by the states.
+Federal law also requires convicted sex offenders (where the victim is a minor) to contact local police about changes of address or employment after release from prison.
+The extent to which information is publicly available is determined by the states.

 Brief History of Megan's Law

 The first Megan's Law appeared after the rape and murder of seven-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's neighborhood.
 Soon after the passage of this first Megan's Law, the federal government implemented a requirement that all states establish sex offender registries and provide the public with information about the registered offenders.

 Prior to Megan's Law (in 1994), Congress enacted the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act.
 This Act required states to maintain registries of convicted sex offenders and keep track of where they live after their release from incarceration.
 Megan's Law amended this by requiring public notification.

 The Wetterling Act was named after an 11-year-old boy who was abducted at gunpoint by a masked man in Minnesota.
 His body was found 27 years later.
 Although the police weren't able to save him, lawmakers hoped the law passed in his name would help others.

 While each state's version of Megan's Law differs slightly, they all require some form of sex offender registration and community notification.
 The information that states typically collect about sex offenders includes the offender's name, address, picture, and the nature of their crime.
 States publish this information on freely available websites that the public can query in many different ways.